InvenioX3/qbit_airdrop/README.md

 ---

-**Qbit AIRDROP** - <i>Auto-parse & submit on paste</i> - a Magnet links is sent to qBittorrent with cleaned category and save location.
+**Qbit Airdrop** - <i>Auto-parse & submit on paste</i> - a Magnet links is sent to qBittorrent with cleaned category and save location.

-Used in conjuction with the <a href="https://github.com/InvenioX3/qbit_airdrop_card"><strong>Qbit AIRDROP Card</strong></a> Lovelace card, it provides a clean, mobile optimized UI for submitting magnet links and managing torrents directly from a dashboard.
+Used in conjuction with the <a href="https://github.com/InvenioX3/qbit_airdrop_card"><strong>Qbit Airdrop Card</strong></a> Lovelace card, it provides a clean, mobile optimized UI for submitting magnet links and managing torrents directly from a dashboard.

   - **Note: This integration assumes qBitorrent's webUI authentication is disabled.**

 ## Overview & Features

-- Submitting magnet links to qBittorrent through the **Qbit AIRDROP integration**
+- Submitting magnet links to qBittorrent through the **Qbit Airdrop integration**
   - Tap the general area of the **logo** and paste a `magnet:?` URL
     - `magnet:?` is detected, parsed for show/movie title strings, and appends the cleaned title to the default save location for the Qbit integration
       -  e.g. `//NAS/TV-Shows/` for series